What Happens When Your Colorado Personal Injury Case Settles

 No need to write your attorney a check.
 He will deduct his fees, out-of-pocket expenses, and other costs associated with your claim from the settlement check.
 The contingent fee will be equal to the percentage you agreed to when you signed the retainer agreement.

 Clearing Up Debt With Your Medical Providers

 Before you get your check, your attorney will usually pay all your outstanding, accident-related medical bills, as well as reimburse the subrogation of any insurance company that paid medical expenses on your behalf.
-If your settlement isn’t sufficient to cover all your medical bills, or if your providers assessed interest to your account or turned your unpaid medical bills over to a at collection agency, your attorney will probably attempt to negotiate a discount at this website for you and try to get the interest charges waived.
+If your settlement isn’t sufficient to cover all your medical bills, or if your providers assessed interest to your account or turned your unpaid medical bills over to a collection agency, your attorney will probably attempt to negotiate a discount for you.

 When Medicare and Medicaid Are Involved

 If Medicaid or Medicare paid your accident-related medical expenses, the government has procedures that you must follow upon settlement.
 Under Medicaid, your state is required to be paid from the proceeds of the case and will impose a lien on your personal injury settlement, but Medicaid liens apply only to Medicaid payments related to your injury.

 If Medicare paid your medical bills, your attorney will notify the Medicare Contractor of Benefits (COB) that the case has settled.
 The contractor will then send your lawyer a statement of all the accident-medical bills that Medicare paid.